 Allium Care Must-Knows

-Alliums are tough, rugged plants that have quite a few tricks up their sleeves.
-Since alliums are onions, these blooms are associated with that trademark smell.
-This smell works great as an animal deterrent and, coupled with their taste, prevents alliums from being eaten by creatures like pesky rabbits, deer, and other browsing animals.
+Alliums are tough plants that have quite a few tricks up their sleeves.
+Because alliums belong to the onion clan, these blooms are associated with that trademark odor.
+This smell works as an animal deterrent and, coupled with their taste, prevents alliums from being eaten by creatures like pesky rabbits, deer, and other browsing animals.
 Many gardeners take advantage of this and plant them among other plants to act as a barrier to troublesome critters.
 Try planting some at the front of garden borders, or surrounding tender lily bulbs.
 The fact that most alliums are also bulbs also works to their advantage.
 By storing water and nutrients, these plants are extremely drought tolerant and can survive long dry spells that might kill other plants without the benefit of a storage root.

 Because alliums generally form bulbs, they need well-drained soils.
 Alliums make great additions to gravel gardens and hellstrip gardens, and dwarf varieties also make great accents in troughs and small containers.